ReDiGim: Redistributive Imaginaries in Contemporary Europe (2022-2025)

 Shared Freedom aims to offer an ethnographically grounded theorization of how freedom is understood, claimed, and pursued through collective moral deliberation among differently positioned people in everyday life.

-Shared Freedom is supported by a 2022-2023 Wenner Gren Engaged Research Grant won by Čarna Brković.
+In Shared Freedom, trans people produced knowledge about themselves by leading ethnographic diaries and generating visual representations of trans lives.
+Shared Freedom was supported by a 2022-2023 Wenner Gren Engaged Research Grant won by Čarna Brković.

-Rethinking Politics of Favors in Contemporary Bosnia and Herzegovina, 2008-2016
+Rethinking Politics of Favors in Contemporary Bosnia and Herzegovina (2008-2016)

 “Not Quite a Bifurcation Tree”, made by Vanja Gagovic